kmdugger96/betting-app/Users/kyle/Desktop/app/betting-app/betting-plan.md

-# B3etting Platform Implementation Plan (Next.js, Tailwind, Drizzle, Clerk, Stripe, PostHog)
+# 3Betting Platform Implementation Plan (Next.js, Tailwind, Drizzle, Clerk, Stripe, PostHog)

-3Below is a comprehensive plan for building a multi-sport betting analytics and fantasy advisory platform.
+Below is a comprehensive plan for building a multi-sport betting analytics and fantasy advisory platform.
 This version is tailored to a stack centered on Next.js, Tailwind, Shadcn, Drizzle ORM (with PostgreSQL), Clerk, Stripe, and PostHog, deployed to Vercel and optionally leveraging AWS or other cloud providers for supporting services.

 ---